Barriers to Effective Communication

 As the barriers to communication influence the major variables in the communication process, they may be categorized on various bases.

-Main Key Point of Different Categories
+Main Key Point of barriers to effective communication

 The ideas and massage have to reach from the transmitter to receive in the same sense.
 If it does not happen, it is on account of barriers to communication.